-- 1 - Be humble An arrogant supervisor will not win the trust and respect of his or her subordinates.
-You could always learn something new and different even from your juniors - 2 - Stay positive One's career is never smooth-sailing.
-Staying positive will help one to ride through adversity and challenging times to see the light at the end of the tunnel (and hopefully it's not an oncoming train!) - 3 - Be a team player Team work will build cohesion and always ensure the work is done with the best outcomes desired. - 4 - Be flexible and pick your battle Know when to be assertive and take a strong stance, and when to compromise - 5 - Keep learning Don't be afraid to make mistakes and continue to learn to keep the work passion alive
+- Stay positive One's career is never smooth-sailing.
+Staying positive will help one to ride through adversity and challenging times to see the light at the end of the tunnel (and hopefully it's not an oncoming train!) - Be a team player Team work will build cohesion and always ensure the work is done with the best outcomes desired. - Be flexible and pick your battle Know when to be assertive and take a strong stance, and when to compromise - Keep learning Don't be afraid to make mistakes and continue to learn to keep the work passion alive